-- 44. Plaintiffs simply wish to continue to hold and otherwise exercise their Second Amendment right to possess, keep, use and acquire firearms and standard-capacity magazines, which are in common use, and for lawful purposes, but cannot because of the total, categorical ban presently and soon to be imposed by the Large-Capacity Magazine Ban. - 45.
-Plaintiffs further wish, on their own behalves, on behalf of all similarly-situated individuals lawfully possessing large-capacity magazines, to prevent the state from enforcing its statutory scheme which amounts to a taking of constitutionally-protected arms, without just compensation, by declaring the entire statutory scheme to be invalid. - 46.
-The ammunition magazines that Plaintiffs wish to continue to lawfully possess, use and/or acquire-those items prohibited through California's Large-Capacity Magazine Ban-are exactly the type of instruments that are afforded protection under the Second Amendment for the acquisition, protection, and use by law-abiding people for the preservation of self and the state in times of unjust force.
-They are inherent parts of lawfully acquired and possessed firearms including most handguns, that are now subject to confiscation, i.e., through "surrender" to the state. - 47.
-Such magazines are, in virtually every other state of the Union, exactly the sorts of lawful weapons in common use that law-abiding people possess at home for lawful purposes and exactly what they would bring to service in militia duty should such cause be necessary.
-See, e.g., Heller II, 670 F.3d at 1261 ("We think it clear enough in the record that semi-automatic rifles and magazines holding more than ten rounds are indeed in 'common use,' as the plaintiffs contend."); Colorado Outfitters Ass'n v.
+43. Plaintiffs simply wish to continue to hold and otherwise exercise their Second Amendment right to possess, keep, use and acquire firearms and standard-capacity magazines, which are in common use, and for lawful purposes, but cannot do so should this total, categorical Large-Capacity Magazine Ban be enforced.

+44. Plaintiffs further wish, on their own behalves, on behalf of all similarly-situated individuals lawfully possessing large-capacity magazines, to prevent the state from enforcing its statutory scheme which amounts to a taking of constitutionally-protected arms, without just compensation, by declaring the entire statutory scheme to be invalid.

+45. The ammunition magazines that Plaintiffs wish to continue to lawfully possess, use and/or acquire-those items prohibited through California's Large-Capacity Magazine Ban-are exactly the type of instruments that are afforded protection under the Second Amendment for the acquisition, protection, and use by law-abiding people for the preservation of self and the state in times of unjust force.
+They are inherent parts of lawfully acquired and possessed firearms including most handguns, that are now subject to confiscation, i.e., through "surrender" to the state, should the ban be enforced.

+1 46.
+Such magazines are, in virtually every other state of the Union, exactly the sorts 2 of lawful weapons in common use that law-abiding people possess at home for lawful purposes-3 and exactly what they would bring to service in militia duty should such cause be necessary.
+4 See, e.g., Heller II, 670 F.3d at 1261 ("We think it clear enough in the record that semi-automatic 5 rifles and magazines holding more than ten rounds are indeed in 'common use,' as the plaintiffs 6 contend."); Colorado Outfitters Ass'n v.
 Hickenlooper, 24 F. Supp.
 3d 1050, 1068 (D. Colo.
-2014) (concluding that statute "affects the use of firearms that are both widespread and commonly used for self-defense," in view of the fact that "lawfully owned semi-automatic firearms using a magazine with the capacity of greater than 15 rounds number in the tens of millions"); Shew v.
-Malloy, 994 F. Supp.
+7 2014) (concluding that statute "affects the use of firearms that are both widespread and 8 commonly used for self-defense," in view of the fact that "lawfully owned semi-automatic 9 firearms using a magazine with the capacity of greater than 15 rounds number in the tens of 10 millions"); Shew v.
+Mallov, 994 F. Supp.
 2d 234, 246 (D. Conn.
-2014) (concluding that semiautomatic rifles such as the AR-15 as well as magazines with a capacity greater than 10 rounds "are 'in common use' within the meaning of Heller and, presumably, used for lawful purposes").
+2014) (concluding that semi-11 automatic rifles such as the AR-15 as well as magazines with a capacity greater than 10 rounds 12 "are 'in common use' within the meaning of Heller and, presumably, used for lawful purposes").

-48. Despite California's apparent legislative policy preferences and animus towards Second Amendment rights (and, by extension, those who would lawfully seek to assert and exercise them), "[T]he enshrinement of constitutional rights necessarily takes certain policy choices off the table."
+47. Despite California's apparent legislative policy preferences and animus towards Second Amendment rights (and, by extension, those who would lawfully seek to assert and exercise them), "[T]he enshrinement of constitutional rights necessarily takes certain policy choices off the table."
 Heller, 554 U.S., at 636, 128 S.Ct., at 2822.
 Indeed, the Court "expressly rejected the argument that the scope of the Second Amendment right should be determined by judicial interest balancing[.]"
 McDonald v.
 City of Chicago, 561 U.S. at 785, 130 S.Ct. at 3047 quoting District of Columbia v.
-Heller , 554 U.S., at 634-636, 128 S.Ct., at 2820-2821.
+Heller, 554 U.S., at 634-636, 128 S.Ct., at 2820-21.